 The London based human rights group has already been working with Tibetans in the global climate movement.
-This year the organisation, and the wider Tibet movement, are hoping to raise greater awareness for Tibet by pushing for a Tibetan representative to address the United Nations at the UN Climate Change Conference (COP26) in Glasgow between 9 and 19 November .
+This year the organisation, and the wider Tibet movement, are hoping to raise greater awareness for Tibet by pushing for a Tibetan representative to address the United Nations at the UN Climate Change Conference (COP26) in Glasgow in summer 2021, having been postponed due to COVID-19.
 (2)

 The campaign aims to inform officials and the public about the impact of climate change on Tibet and its citizens.
 It will also join Free Tibet with global efforts to push for reductions in CO2 emissions and the burning of fossil fuels.

 The region containing the Tibetan Plateau, the Himalayas and the Karakoram Mountains, has been called the world’s ‘third pole’ because it holds the largest reserves of glacier ice outside of the North Pole and Antarctica.
 (3)

 But the climate crisis could see it warm by 4.5ºC to 5ºC and lose around two thirds of its glacier ice by the end of the century, a frozen climate expert has said.
 (4)